-- 1. Install the curtain plate. - 2.
-Install the ion source on the mass spectrometer.
-Refer to the document: Operator Guide for the ion source. - Tighten the ion source by turning the source latches down in the locking position. - 3.
-Active the devices.
+- 1. Install the curtain plate. - Install the ion source on the mass spectrometer.
+Refer to the ion source document: Operator Guide. - Tighten the ion source by turning the source latches down in the locking position. - 3.
+Activate the hardware profile.
 Refer to the document: Software User Guide.